architkannan/atliq-sales-analytics-excel/README.md

 # Data-Driven Insights with Microsoft Excel: AtliQ Hardwares Analytics Project

 Welcome to the **AtliQ Hardwares Data Analytics Project** repository.
 This project presents two cornerstone reports of data-driven decision-making: **Sales Analytics** and **Finance Analytics**.
-By leveraging the advanced functionalities of **Microsoft Excel**—including Power Query, Power Pivot, and DAX—this analysis uncovers actionable insights to drive performance improvements, streamline operations, and empower strategic decisions for AtliQ Hardwares, a fictional global hardware distributor.
+By leveraging the advanced functionalities of **Microsoft Excel**—including Power Query, Power Pivot, and DAX—this analysis uncovers actionable insights to drive performance improvements, streamline operations, and empower strategic decisions for AtliQ Hardwares, a fictional global hardware manufacturer.

 ---